vtexdocs/help-center-content/docs/known-issues/en/error-sww-on-product-pdp.md

 ## Summary

-In some occasions, when opening the product PDP through the admin page (or the final domain) an error Something Went Wrong appears on the screen.
+On some occasions, when opening the product PDP through the admin page (or the final domain) an error Something Went Wrong appears on the screen.
+This behavior can happen due to previous category movements on the category tree causing a wrong validation of the product/sku specifications on the catalog system.

 ##